Cloud

-DoD Cloud Computing Impact Level 6 – the unclassified edition
+DoD Cloud Computing Impact Level 6 – The Unclassified Edition

 The final Impact Level (IL) referenced in the Department of Defense (DoD) Cloud Computing (CC) Security Requirements Guide (SRG) is IL6.
 IL6 allows Cloud Service Providers (CSPs) to store information up to SECRET or below.
 CSPs can utilize their own infrastructure or deploy their cloud service offering (CSO) in an equivalent IL6-authorized cloud service.
 All physical locations used to host IL6 data must provide dedicated cloud infrastructure which processes classified information and therefore cannot be considered a “commercial” provider of cloud services.